 Employees have identified these elements as the reasons for joining and staying with IO.
 On a regular basis IO reviews its Employee Value Proposition (EVP) to ensure it continues to resonate with employees.
-IO's EVP was reviewed, refreshed, and updated in fall 2022.
+In the upcoming year, IO plans to review, refresh and update its EVP.